 - Other tips

-There are 4 trains per day between Kandy and Ella, and the journey takes between 6 and 7 hours The most scenic part of the journey is between Hatton and Haputale stations, so if you can’t get on the train at Kandy or Ella then try to get on at either of these.
+There are 4 daily trains between Kandy and Ella, and the journey takes between 6 and 7 hours.
+The most scenic part of the journey is between Hatton and Haputale stations, so if you can’t get on the train at Kandy or Ella, then try to get on at either of these.

 We traveled from Kandy to Ella in third class reserved and bought our tickets through Visit Sri Lanka Tours for £8 per person.
-It’s a huge markup, but at the same time it’s not exactly expensive for a 6 hour journey with a reserved seat.
-I tried belligerently refusing to pay so far over the odds and insisting we take our chances with tickets on the day but Tim quickly told me stop being so cheap! 🙂
+It’s a huge markup, but at the same time, it’s not exactly expensive for a 6-hour journey with a reserved seat.
+I tried belligerently refusing to pay so far over the odds and insisting we take our chances with tickets on the day but Tim quickly told me to stop being so cheap! 🙂

 Booking your tickets